khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ---
-name: Settings
+name: Settings management
 related:
   - accordion
-  - /regions/navigation
+  - /patterns/navigation
-  - /content/voice-tone
+  - /content/voice-and-tone
   - /content/terminology
-  - /product-foundations/saving-and-feedback
+  - /usability/saving-and-feedback
 ---

-[Settings](/content/terminology#settings-%26-configuration) is an area in the product that allows users to configure how their instance should behave.
+[Settings](/content/terminology#settings--configuration) is an area in the product that allows users to configure how their instance should behave.

 There are several areas within GitLab to manage settings: